Schullogin/Schullogin.github.io/content/issues/2025-12-17T1600--Videokonferenz_Update_(17.12.2025,_1600_Uhr).md

 # resolvedWhen: 2025-12-17T16:00:00 # field not needed for maintenance informational
 # severity: down # field not needed for maintenance informational
 informational: true # field makes issue look more like a blog post and removes any references to downtime length
-pin: true # Resolving: set to false
+pin: false # Resolving: set to false
 affected:
 - Videokonferenz
 - LernSax - BigBlueButton